 Outstanding exhibitions

-Kew Gardens Doyouspeaklondon Lifestyle London BlogI am so excited about Chihuly’s work that I will write a specific article on this blog very soon.
-Stay tuned to discover his stunning works of art, which are currently displayed throughout the Gardens.
+I’m so excited about Chihuly’s work that I’ll be writing a dedicated article on this blog very soon.
+Stay tuned to explore his stunning artworks currently on display throughout the Gardens!

 The exceptional fauna and flora

-Kew Gardens Doyouspeaklondon Lifestyle London BlogIndeed Kew Gardens have got everything to make you feel happy: large open spaces to take in the fresh air and feel away from the city hustle, spectacular natural surroundings, a wide variety of plants and trees species, a few animals to entertain the young walkers… The fauna and flora are here at their best!
+Indeed, Kew Gardens has everything to lift your spirits: expansive open spaces to breathe in fresh air and escape the city hustle, spectacular natural surroundings, a diverse array of plant and tree species, and a few animals to entertain young explorers.
+The flora and fauna here are truly at their best!

 Kids zones

-Kids’ expectations are all satisfied at Kew and I would say by experience that their favorite places would be these ones: The Log Trail and the Playground.
+Kids’ expectations are all satisfied at Kew and I would say by experience that their favourite places would be these ones: The Log Trail and the Playground.

 To go further: